Meet Dr. Jillian Horton Clinical Psychologist Ph.D.

 I am passionate about looking after our neighbourhood and surrounding suburbs and have been active at various events in the community over the years.

 I have a Masters Degree in Clinical Psychology, requiring six years of university study and two years of professional supervision.

 I completed a Ph.D. in Medical Psychology in 1997, while living and working in Munich, Germany for seven years.

-Over my long professional career I have gained extensive understanding of many issues from working in many different settings, such as homeless youth refuges, hospitals, community organisations, university counselling services, and for the last 10 years in private practice.
+Over my long professional career I have worked in many different settings, such as homeless youth refuges, hospitals, community organisations, university counselling services, and for the last 10 years in private practice.

-3. Political activity to date I have always been active in representing people at many points in my life.
+3. Community representation I have always been active in representing people at many points in my life.
+For example:

 At university I was the Vice President of the psychology student association.